Georgia abortion providers wary after court strikes down ban

 “We remain committed to offering patients the resources they need to make the decisions that are best for their own bodies and lives,” Kennedy said in a statement.

 Fulton County Superior Court Judge Robert McBurney ruled Tuesday that the state’s abortion ban was invalid because when it was signed into law in 2019, U.S. Supreme Court precedent under Roe. v.
 Wade and another ruling allowed abortion well past six weeks.
+The ruling came in a lawsuit filed by groups including carafem, the Feminist Women’s Health Center and Planned Parenthood Southeast.

 “If the judicial branch has declared a constitutional right, legislatures exceed their authority, improperly expand their role, and fundamentally alter the balance struck by the separation of powers when they enact laws they know to be plainly and facially unconstitutional,” he wrote.
 “Those laws are void upon passage.”